CREATE TABLE¶

 CREATE TABLE

-creates a new table in an existing database.
+statement is used to create a new table in an existing database.

 create_table_statement ::=

-CREATE [ OR REPLACE ] TABLE [schema_name.]table_name (
+CREATE [ OR REPLACE ] TABLE [<schema_name>.]<table_name>

-[ CLUSTER BY { column_name [, ...] } ]
+[ CLUSTER BY <column_name> [, ...] ]

 schema_name ::= identifier